demisto/demisto-sdk/CONTRIBUTION.md

 ### 3. Pre-commit hooks setup
 We use are using [pre-commit](https://pre-commit.com/) to run hooks on our build.
 To use it run:
-1. Install hook to be performed as a hook before commiting changes - `pip3 pre-commit install`
+1. Install hook to be performed as a hook before commiting changes - `pre-commit install`
 2. Enable auto update of pre-commit hooks - `pre-commit autoupdate`
 3. In order to run pre-commit without commiting - `pre-commit run -a` (on all files), `pre-commit run` (on staged files)